Custom loss functions

 \[F_{ML} = \log \det \Sigma_i + \mathrm{tr}\left(\Sigma_{i}^{-1} \Sigma_o \right)\]

 where $\Sigma_i$ is the model implied covariance matrix and $\Sigma_o$ is the observed covariance matrix.
-We can query the model implied covariance matrix from the implied par of our model, and the observed covariance matrix from the observed path of our model.
+We can query the model implied covariance matrix from the implied part of our loss term, and the observed covariance matrix from the observed part of our loss term.

 To get information on what we can access from a certain implied or observed type, we can check it`s documentation an the pages API - model parts or via the help mode of the REPL: